ansys/pymapdl/.devcontainer/README.rst

 This is an easy way to get started with PyMAPDL development.

 .. warning:: This method is only applicable and allowed to Ansys employees or collaborators.
-   If you are an Ansys employee and wants use this development method, please email pyansys.core@pyansys.com.
+   If you are an Ansys employee and wants use this development method, please email |pyansys_contact|.